lyteword/chspurgeon-tod/volume-7/psalm-132.md

 **Verse 7.**

-1\.The Place: "His tabernacles."
+1\.
+The Place: "His tabernacles."

 a) Built for God.

 b) Accepted by God: present everywhere, he is especially present here.

-2\.The Attendance: "We will go", etc. There God is present to meet us, and there we should be present to meet him.
+2\.
+The Attendance: "We will go", etc. There God is present to meet us, and there we should be present to meet him.

-3\.The Design:
+3\.
+The Design:

 a) For adoration.